Destinations Italy Milan & Lakes

 €€€€

-A family-run trattoria opposite the historic Macello slaughterhouse, open since 1928 (Traversone family since 1998) and in the 2026 Michelin Guide — Paola and Claudio out front, brother Giovanni in the kitchen.
-The cotoletta alla milanese (bone-in, veal aged 40 days by Bianchi butcher, hammered thin, golden, lemon) is the canonical version locals point to; the cotoletta-and-risotto pairing is the way in.
+A family-run trattoria opposite the historic Macello slaughterhouse, open since 1928 (Traversone family since 1959) and in the 2026 Michelin Guide: Paola and Claudio out front, brother Giovanni in the kitchen.
+The cotoletta alla milanese (bone-in, veal aged 40 days by Bianchi butcher, thick-cut at 3-4 cm, cooked slowly in clarified butter until perfectly pink in the centre, served without lemon to keep the aged-veal flavour clean) is the traditional version, the opposite of the pounded-flat orecchia d'elefante school.
+Order it with the risotto; that pairing is the whole argument.
 Reserve two weeks out.

 Porta Vittoria · since 1928In the 2026 Michelin GuideBook 2 weeks out